Jirkov: Červený Hrádek Castle

 Červený Hrádek Castle (formerly Borek Castle) was founded by the Kraa family prior to 1415.
-The castle was sacked by the Hussites in 1421 and, after renovation later in the 15th century, the façade was painted red – hence the name Červený Hrádek (or Red Castle).
+The castle was sacked by the Hussites in 1421 and, after renovation later in the 15th century, the façade was painted red – hence the name Červený Hrádek ('red castle').
 In 1687 and 1688, the baroque sculptor Jan Brokoff carved statues, fountains and other works at the castle.
 His son Ferdinand Maxmilian Brokoff, also a sculptor, was born there.

 The last aristocratic family to own the castle were the Hohenlohe-Langenburgs.
 Max Egon Hohenlohe, the last owner, tried to prevent the occupation of Czechoslovakia by Nazi Germany through diplomatic negotiations when he allowed the meeting of the British mediator in the dispute between Germany and Czechoslovakia over the Sudetenland, Lord Runciman, with the leader of the Sudeten German Party, Konrad Henlein, at the castle in August 1938.
 After World War II, Prince Max Egon was expropriated by the communist government.

-Accessible areas of the castle include the castle's chapel, the hall of mirrors, the gallery and the study of Max Egon Hohenlohe.
+Accessible areas of the castle include the castle's chapel, the hall of mirrors, the art gallery and the study of Max Egon Hohenlohe.